Chapter 29: Contemporary Issues of Presidential Power

 President Obama continued to do so by expanding the U.S. presence in Afghanistan and ramping up drone attacks and raids in neighboring Pakistan.
 Eric Holder, Obama’s Attorney General, said in 2013 that in some “extraordinary circumstances” his opinion was that the president would be legally allowed to direct a drone strike on American citizens on U.S. soil.
 Presumably, the permitted circumstances would be if said Americans were about to carry out a terrorist attack.
 (20) President Trump and a compliant Congress increased military spending by hundreds of billions of dollars per year.
 (21)

 In his classic book, The Imperial Presidency, Arthur Schlesinger, Jr., warned that the growth of presidential power—particularly in response to national security concerns—threatened to warp the country’s constitutional fabric.
 The book was especially timely given the Nixon administration’s abuses, but its theme has continued to resonate to the present.
 Gene Healy of the Cato Institute condemned William Clinton’s presidency saying that he “has adopted a view of his executive power that is positively Nixonian in its breadth and audacity,” and that “the imperial presidency is as unconstrained and as menacing as it has been at any time since the Vietnam War.”
 (22) The presidencies of George Bush and Barack Obama have also been condemned from the left and the right for their imperial character, and the president appears in case after case to act outside of—or at the margins of—the rule of law.
-When such actions are revealed in the media, the administration goes on a public relations blitz justifying its actions as necessary and thereby undercutting Congress’ political will to stand up.
+When such actions are revealed in the media, the administration goes on a public relations blitz justifying its actions as necessary and thereby undercutting the political will of Congress to stand up.
 Writing in Newsweek, Jonathan Alter feared that because of the Bush years manifesting the imperial presidency, “we are in danger of scrapping our checks and balances—not just for a few years as was done during the Civil War, but for good.”
 (23) During the Trump administration—with its seizure of money and diverting it to build a wall against Congress’ wishes and his use of his office to attack his political rivals, Attorney General William Barr was such an advocate for the unified executive theory and the imperial presidency that even conservative commentators recoiled at the notion of an unfettered chief executive.
 (24)

 What if . . . ?